remix-run/remix/examples/file-and-cloudinary-upload/README.md

-# Upload images too cloudinary
+# Upload images to cloudinary

 This is a simple example of using the remix buildin [uploadHandler](https://remix.run/docs/en/v1/api/remix#uploadhandler) and Form with multipart data to upload a file with the built-in local uploader and upload an image file to cloudinary with a custom uploader and display it.